 Michigan flood: Resources to assist flood-impacted areas

-Recent flooding has submerged crops and neighborhoods, and left many Michigan residents with unanswered questions.
+Recent flooding has submerged communities and neighborhoods, and left many Michigan residents with unanswered questions.

 Several Michigan counties experienced significant flooding in the past several days.
-While the water levels have started to recede, the impacts of the storm are still being felt directly by many.
+Even when the water levels start to recede, many will still directly feel the impacts of the storm.

 Have a question?
 Ask MSU Extension

-If you have a question about flood damage, impacted Michigan crops, food safety and more, you can ask your question directly online at https://ask.extension.org/ask.
+If you have a question about flood damage, impacted Michigan crops, food safety and more, you can ask your question directly online at ask.extension.org/ask.

-A network of Extension experts from flood-impacted areas, around the state and even experts nationwide can answer your questions.
+A network of Extension experts from flood-impacted areas, around the state and across the nation, can answer your questions.

 Michigan Sea Grant partner organization The National Weather Service has put together a series of frequently asked questions related to flooding issues including where to get accurate water levels, flood stages, flood insurance and more.